vaibhavjain-in/s3fs/README.txt

   proxy_pass http://$s3_base_path/$file_path;
 }

+Again, be sure to take the S3FS Root Folder setting into account, here.

 The /s3fs-public/ subfolder is where s3fs stores the files from the public:// filesystem, to avoid name conflicts with files from the s3:// filesystem.